Join me Pantanal in 2019

 Our plan is simple: We will look for and find wonderful wildlife, and we’ll have great fun together as we concentrate on creating beautiful wildlife images and learn new photography techniques that will help us get better shots no matter where we are in the world.
 We will take time to understand and appreciate the incredible wildlife that Pantanal has to offer.
 Its unforgettable scenery, one of the greatest birding and natural history destinations on Earth.

-Traveling with us for the entire trip will be English-speaking nature photographer and guide Juan Carlos Vindas.
+Traveling with us for the entire trip will be English-speaking nature photographer Juan Carlos Vindas.

 In the dry season between June and late October, the vast flooded fields shrink to smaller ponds, and many animals are drawn to these water holes.
 By October the rising Rio Paraguay will flood the vast grasslands.
 The only road to penetrate deep into the Pantanal, the “Transpantaneira”, is an unfinished project from years ago (1970).
 It provides amazing elevated viewing from something resembling a levee.
 Created during road construction, roadside ditches are now filled with water and have become a magnet for water birds, mammals, reptiles, and amphibians.
 Drives along this “highway” are true safaris.
 The road crosses a wide range of habitats, from dry grasslands and open scrub in the north to large semi-deciduous forests and extensive swamps farther south.
 This habitat gradient means that each of our lodges and “fazendas” (cattle ranches) has its own distinctive wildlife community even though they may be relatively close to one another.